THE CONCEPT OF POLARISED TRAINING AND SUCCESSFUL ENDURANCE TRAINING

 Australia’s and one of the World’s most successful distance athletics coaches, Pat Clohessy tells his athletes to “darn well jog around.”
 There is method to his relaxed style and coaching method.
 Science calls it “polarisation of training.”
 Pat calls it “darn well jogging around!”

 Good empirical research on the distribution of training intensity in well trained athletes is fairly new in the sports science literature.
-It highlights the paradoxical finding that while Olympic endurance events are performed at or above lactate threshold (greater than 85% VO2Max), the large majority of training is completed at or below lactate threshold intensity.
-(20,21)
+The findings highlight a paradox.
+While athletes perform Olympic endurance events at or above lactate threshold (greater than 85% VO2Max), they complete most of their training at or below lactate threshold intensity.

-A brief review of current literature was conducted.
-Key word searches using the term/s ‘polarisation’, ‘polarisation AND training’, ‘endurance training’ were used within the online databases; Google Scholar and SportDiscus.
-Articles found within these searches were selected for use in the review based on the following criteria:
+We conducted a brief review of current literature.
+We used key word searches such as ‘polarisation’, ‘polarisation AND training’, and ‘endurance training’ in the online databases Google Scholar and SportDiscus.
+Also, we selected articles from these searches for the review based on the following criteria:

 1 The relevance to understanding polarisation of training